REVELATION

 woe is

-passed, two are to come…), but the pattern breaks and we get the 7th
+passed, two are to come…)--and the the pattern breaks.
+Not

 critical point in Revelation!